 - The extended CGT charge will not be restricted to NNPs.
 It will apply to all residential property regardless of value and affect a wider range of non-UK residents including individuals and potentially non-UK resident trusts and partners

 - There will be no minimum value threshold

 - Gains on UK residential property used as an investment (including rental businesses) will be taxed subject to exemptions for UK and foreign REITs and some other funds.

 The consultation also includes proposals to change Principal Private Residence (PPR) relief if more than one residence is owned.
 PPR currently exempts individuals from CGT on the disposal of their main residence.
 The consultation proposes the removal of the ability for taxpayers to elect which residence is their main residence.
 This would be replaced by the determination of main residence based on the balance of various factors or the introduction of a definitive test.
 A further proposal could make PPR relief available to non-UK residents in certain circumstances.

 A NNP (typically a company) needs to self-assess its ATED liability.
 There is the option of self-assessing the property value or commissioning a formal valuation, to support property value and decide which tax banding the property falls within.

 Currently, only high value UK residential property held by NNPs is subject to CGT.
 The forthcoming change from April 2015 extending the scope of CGT to include non-residents who own property directly could further complicate acquiring and owning residential property in the UK.

 Understanding the aims and requirements of the property owner are key to providing the most suitable advice.
 For example, is the property intended to be used as a long-term family residence or is it more of a shorter term investment?

-If you already own UK residential property, particularly property worth more than £2 million or you wish make such an acquisition, these rules could affect you.
-If you are, please call your usual KPMG contact or any of the individuals listed in the attached publications.
+If you already own UK residential property or you wish make such an acquisition, these rules could affect you.
+Please call your usual KPMG Private Client contact.